6 Signs Your Callout Isn’t Actually About Accountability

 Here are some signs that you may be “performing activism” when you’re trying to hold someone accountable—and how to refocus on the bigger picture instead.

-1. You’re Not Focused on the Outcome
+1. You’re not focused on the outcome

 Have you ever found yourself trying to get someone to understand that you’re upset with them—without really knowing what you want from them in return?